AckerlyXu/heima/articles/media-services/media-services-compare-encoders.md

 ---
-title: Comparison of Azure on demand media encoders | Azure
+title: Comparison of Azure on demand media encoders | Microsoft Docs
 description: This topic compares the encoding capabilities of **Media Encoder Standard** and **Media Encoder Premium Workflow**.
 services: media-services
 documentationcenter: ''